Jack Feldstein: Current work

-Currently, Jack is the Director of Outreach and Filmmaker Liaison for Chain Theatre on W36th St., in Manhattan.
+Currently, Feldstein is the Director of Outreach and Filmmaker Liaison for Chain Theatre on W36th St., and AMT Theater on W45th St. in Manhattan.

+Presently at AMT Theater, he is developing his play The Descent to Dali to be mounted in 2026.

-In July 2021, Feldstein was the recipient of a City Artist Corps Grant from the City of New York for his Animated New Yorkers series, in which he interviews and then animates 10 New York artists.
+In July 2021, he was the recipient of a City Artist Corps Grant from the City of New York for his Animated New Yorkers series, in which Feldstein interviews and then animates 10 New York artists.

 In December 2021, The Queensland Museum of Modern Art's cinematheque included Feldstein's 2005 neon animation The Great Oz Love Yarn in their retrospective of Australian animators and animations from the 1970s onwards.

 In 2022, Feldstein completed a neon animation adaptation of "Isaac B. Singer Shows and Tells" which currently streams on ChaiFlicks.
 Feldstein has also completed versions of HP Lovecraft's tales "Ex Oblivione" and "Memory".
 He is planning to create a third neon animation in his scriptwriting trilogy, which will be called "Confessions of a Scriptwriter".
-In collaboration with New York-based actor, Shane Baker he developed the neon animation " How to Break into Yiddish Vaudeville".
+In collaboration with New York-based actor Shane Baker, he developed the neon animation " How to Break into Yiddish Vaudeville".
 "How to Break into Yiddish Vaudeville" had its world premiere in January 2015 in the Walter Reade Theater at Lincoln Center as part of the 2015 New York Jewish Film Festival.
-Feldstein also created a neon animation with Shane Baker, who recited Peretz Markish's Yiddish poem Brokshtiker (Shards) for the 60-year commemoration of the Night of the Murdered Poets in August 2012.
+Feldstein also created a neon animation with Baker, who recited Peretz Markish's Yiddish poem Brokshtiker (Shards) for the 60-year commemoration of the Night of the Murdered Poets in August 2012.
 This premiered at the New York Jewish Film Festival 2013, Walter Reade theater at the Lincoln Center, on 10 January 2013.

-In June 2015, he completed a neon animation called "Plain Talk", collaborating with Deborah Starr, a graduate of the Narrative Medicine department at Columbia University.
-Feldstein intends to continue this series of neon animations combining medical issues and neon animation.
+In June 2015, Feldstein completed a neon animation called "Plain Talk", collaborating with Deborah Starr, a graduate of the Narrative Medicine department at Columbia University.

 "You Might be the One" a song by Botanica, the New York-based band, is Feldstein's most recent music video neon animation.